beet-software/dorm/dorm_annotations/README.md

 ### Unique identification

 The default identifier type is `String`.
-A custom primary-key generator receives the generated model and the default `String` id, and returns the id that should be persisted:
+A custom generated identity method is declared directly on the annotated class.
+It receives the generated model and the initially generated identity, and returns the identity that should be
+persisted:

 ```dart
 import 'package:dorm_annotations/dorm_annotations.dart';